skylark-shae/react-portfolio-main/README.md

 No tests needed beyond visiting website.
 To install locally please download or ``git pull`` repo and run ``npm install`` and ``npm run start``.

 ## Questions
-Find me on [GitHub](https://github.com/skylar-shae) or the project repository directly [here](https://github.com/skylar-shae/skylark-react-portfolio).
+Find me on [GitHub](https://github.com/skylark-shae) or the project repository directly [here](https://github.com/skylark-shae/react-portfolio-main).

+## License

+This project is licensed under the MIT license.

+The MIT License is a permissive software license originating at the Massachusetts Institute of Technology (MIT)[6] in the late 1980s.[7]
+As a permissive license, it puts very few restrictions on reuse and therefore has high license compatibility.

+For more information visit [MIT Licensing](https://choosealicense.com/licenses/mit/).

 - - -
 © 2024 Sky-Shae Design.
 All Rights Reserved.

-# React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh